Chakravartin Ashoka Samrat: 14 years later

 Later, Ashoka succeeds in saving Taxila from Kichak.
 He falls in love with Kaurvaki, the princess of Kalinga.
 Mir Khorasan and Helena's father, Emperor Seleucus conspire to overthrow Bindusara but fail and are killed.
 While both are in prison, Helena reveals Ashoka about the murder of Chanakya and fakes a suicide.
 Ashoka is enraged and attempts to kill Sushim for which he is banished by Bindusara.
-Dharma and her newborn son Vitashoka (Vit) accompany him to Ujjain and Ashoka vows to come back stronger and avenge Chanakya's death.
+Dharma and her newborn son Vitashoka (Vit) accompany him to Ujjain and Ashoka vows to come back stronger and avenge Chanakya's death and to Fufil his Grandfather's Dream about 'Akhand Bharat'.

 10 years later

 Ashoka, now known as Chand, has become a ruthless, angry man who just wants revenge.
 He lives with Dharma and Vit in the house of a merchant named Dhaniram.
 Dhaniram's daughter, Devi cares about them.
 Sushima has become stronger with the help of the black magic of Charumitra.
 Siamak has grown into a cool-headed man but thirsts for the death of Ashoka.
 Ashoka takes part in a wrestling contest with Sushim as Chand.
 Dharma and Vit come there and stop Ashoka.
 Bindusara recognises them, forgives Ashoka, and asks him to come back to Pataliputra.